Class teacher

 - keep the SEND register up to date

-- help families understand what support is available through the Local Offer
+- explain support in the Local Offer

 Parent and Family Support Advisors (PFSAs)